 Plaintiff was an offshore oilfield worker being transported on a crewboat in rough weather.
 Due to the captain’s operation of the vessel (too fast for the sea conditions) and the vessel’s lack of a seatbelt to secure him, our client was catapulted from his seat and thrown to the deck of the passenger compartment.
+He suffered a back injury that required surgery.
 Please read more on our Maritime Injury practice page.

 In this case, the Plaintiff was a truck driver who was offloading wet, sticky dirt.
 Because his trailer had not been equipped with an appropriately slick bed liner, the load did not slide when the bed was raised, the piston on the trailer failed, the trailer came crashing down on the “fifth wheel” (back end) of the Plaintiff’s truck, and the force of the impact threw Plaintiff up in the air inside the cab, thereby causing him to sustain head and back injuries.
 The case was settled prior to trial for the policy limits of the available insurance.
 See more about our Workplace Negligence practice page.

 Motor Vehicle Crash

 We represented the victims and family of a crash in which the distracted employee of an oilfield lease services company disregarded a stop sign while engaged in a telephone call.
 A father and son died, and the surviving mother was injured.
 The case was settled prior to trial for the policy limits of the available insurance.
 Please read more on our Motor Vehicle Accidents practice page.